samirose/sicp-compiler-project/README.md

 * Implement lexical [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)) with function activation records as vector lists on the heap
 * Implement `letrec` form.
 It does not make sense to implement it before closure support to enable common use case of recursion and procedures calling each other.
 * _Scan out_ (see [SICP chapter 4.16](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1.6)) internal definitions and implement the bindings with `letrec*`
+* Come up with a name for this project
+* Add high-level design documentation with guide to the source code of the compiler
 * More R7RS-small features, prioritisation TBD.

 ## References